 What is the difference between a license suspension hearing and a criminal case?

 The criminal case is what you think of when considering a traditional DUI case.
-You would be facing criminal charges, with a state prosecutor representing the State.
+You would be facing criminal charges with a state prosecutor representing the State.
 If convicted, you could face criminal penalties like jail time or fines.

 The license suspension hearing is similar, but these cases are handled by the Oklahoma Department of Public Safety.
 You will have the opportunity to defend yourself at a DPS hearing in an attempt to hold onto your driver's license.
-Like with a criminal case, you will have the right to have an attorney present.
+Like with a criminal case, you hold the right to have an attorney present.

 Do I have to take a field sobriety test?

 You are under no obligation to take field sobriety tests.
 The tests are highly subjective and designed for you to fail.
 Under perfect conditions, a failed field sobriety test might indicate intoxication, but it is nearly impossible to replicate those perfect conditions on the side of a road.
 There are also lawful explanations, like certain medical conditions, that can skew test results toward a false positive.
 Always politely refuse to take a field sobriety test.

 Is it possible to win a DUI case at trial?